 Discovery Program, a NASA initiative for small planetary missions with a maximum 3-year development cycle and a cost capped at $150 million for construction, launch, and 30 days of operation.
-The NEAR mission is managed for NASA by the Johns Hopkins University Applied Physics Laboratory , Laurel, Maryland.
+The NEAR mission was managed for NASA by the Johns Hopkins University Applied Physics Laboratory , Laurel, Maryland.

-As the first spacecraft to orbit an asteroid, the NEAR mission promises to answer fundamental questions about the nature and origin of near-Earth objects, such as the numerous asteroids and comets in the vicinity of Earth's orbit.
+As the first spacecraft to orbit an asteroid, the NEAR mission promised to answer fundamental questions about the nature and origin of near-Earth objects, such as the numerous asteroids and comets in the vicinity of Earth's orbit.

-Although XGRS is intended primarily for these compositional studies, it has also been used to make measurements of the diffuse X-ray and gamma-ray background during the cruise phase of the mission as part of the instrument's background calibration studies.
+Although XGRS was intended primarily for these compositional studies, it has also been used to make measurements of the diffuse X-ray and gamma-ray background during the cruise phase of the mission as part of the instrument's background calibration studies.

 HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public